KDG-Development/Net-React-Boilerplate/README.md

 # Staying up to date

 This boilerplate is designed to be both a starting point and an ever-evolving foundation for your .NET/React applications.
+This section is applicable both for developing features directly for the boilerplate, as well as project repositories.

 In order to extract the most value from this boilerplate, it is important to keep your application up to date frequently reintegrating into your application with one of the applicable workflows: